MoloFinance/PublicAPIDocumentation/source/index.html.md

 - Use the access token to make authenticated requests
 - If you were issued a refresh token: refresh the access token when it expires

+Once you have an access token, you can access the rest of these endpoints by using the `bearer token` authentication header and entering this token as the value.

 [//]: # (We don't currently support this endpoint, this is here for completeness sake.
 Uncomment later.)
 [//]: # (##Acquiring an authorization code:)
 [//]: # (Send a `GET` request to our authorize endpoint to recieve an authorization code which you can then exchange for an access token.)